sagemath/trac_to_gh/Issue 5670.md

 # Issue 5670: documentation for isogeny_class in EllipticCurve

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5670

 Original creator: victor